27 Things Your Podiatrist Won’t Tell You

 Buy shoes at a specialty running store, even if you just walk for exercise

 Well-trained staff will help you get the right athletic shoe.
 They can really analyze your foot and gait.
-But be warned: These are the 20 things your shoe salesman is secretly thinking about you.

 I’ve seen all sorts of things, including people who have shot their feet